Category : Blogs

 Lets Clear Things Up

 There seems to be this widespread misconception out there that private lenders exist only to service a market of credit poor or unbankable clients.
 This could not be further from the truth.
 The name of the game is speed.
-When borrower has the subject in their sights the timer has already started.
-The market data confirming the feasibility of the procurement, improvements, and transactions can quickly shift under a complacent eye.
+When borrower has the asset in their sights the timer has already started.

 This brings me to my point, larger things tend to be less agile.
 Prominent banks are massive bureaucracies that are burdened by books of regulation, massive splintering chains of command, and loyalties to the interests of government institutions as opposed to the customer.
 For example, you may not qualify for an SBA loan if you are considered an “excluded business type”.
 For the businesses they will lend on, they need an excessive amount of time to make sure the deal passes through the checks and approvals of many hands before the deal goes anywhere.
 This may work well for a certain type of shareholder.
 For the small balance real estate investor, to whom timing is everything, such regulations are undesirable.